 - Consider getting an extra job for a short time.
 My husband took on a part-time job cleaning a school in the evenings after work.
 I got a part-time job at a grocery store.
 It wasn’t a lot of extra money, but every little bit helps.

 - Consider a loan.
 If you don’t mind debt, look into low-interest adoption loans.

 - Remember there is a tax credit.
 You have to pay adoption fees first, but you get a credit on your next year’s return.
 This can help pay off a loan.

 - Some employers offer an adoption benefit.
 My husband’s work gave us money towards an adoption.
 We just had to submit the receipt and proof of adoption.
 We worked with our adoption agency and they allowed us to make three payments.
 Once we had a receipt, we submitted it to his work, were reimbursed, and turned around and paid that towards our last payment.

 - Some health plans will cover some adoption expenses.
 Check your plan.
-They may cover adoption fees or birth mother’s medical expenses.
+They may cover adoption fees or the birth mother’s medical expenses.

 - Consider liquidizing some of your assets.
 When we adopted our twins, I decided to become a stay-at-home mom.
 I had stock options and a 401K plan that I cashed out when I quit.
 It was exactly what we needed to pay for the adoption.
 We also did not get hit hard on tax penalties for cashing them out because of the adoption tax credit.
 Talk to an accountant if this is an option for you.

 I’ve learned through our adoptions that it works out the way it should.
-There was one adoption we had to turn down because it just was not within our financial means.
+There was one adoption we had to turn down because it just was not within our financial means and was expensive.
 I was devastated at having to say no, but if we had pursued that adoption, we wouldn’t have adopted our twin girls a few months later.
 I truly believe Heavenly Father wanted those girls to come to our home.
 So, follow your heart, work hard, and leave the rest in His hands.